 Third, many educational assessments naturally contain multiple types of responses for each item.
 For instance, it is common to record the response accuracy and visual fixation counts/visit counts in addition to the response time for each item (Zhan et al., 2022; Fishbein et al., 2021).
 Jointly modeling multiple types of responses has received great attention in the measurement literature (van der Linden, 2007; Molenaar et al., 2015; Zhan et al., 2018b; Wang et al., 2018; Man and Harring, 2022; Kang et al., 2023).
 Among these modeling approaches, CDM-based methods such as Zhan et al. (2018b) and Zhan et al. (2022) use binary latent variables to model the response accuracy only (i.e., binary responses of correct or wrong answers to items), and use an IRT-based model with continuous latent variables to model the response time and fixation counts.
 In fact, as suggested by our analysis of the TIMSS response time data, using binary latent skills to model the response time can also yield interpretable results.
-Therefore, this work offers useful insights for future research to propose identifiable general-response CDMs to jointly model multiple types of responses, such as one's response accuracy, response time, and visit counts to an item.
-We believe that our ExpCDM framework is flexible enough to allow for such extensions.
-Indeed, one naive model would be to assume conditional independence between the response accuracy $(Y{ij})$ and the response time $(T{ij})$ given one's latent attributes $(\mathbf{A}i)$ , and we conjecture that similar identifiability conditions as proposed in this work still suffice for identifiability in this setting.
-More investigations about modeling methodology and identifiability theory along this line are left for future research.
+Therefore, it would be interesting in the future to extend our current work and propose identifiable general-response CDMs for joint responses.